SUMMARY

 Contributions to Edited Books

 “Exodus in the Second Temple Period.”
-In Exodus and the New Testament.
+Pages 6–30 in Exodus and the New Testament.
 Edited by Seth Ehorn and Sarah Whittle.
-London: T&T Clark, forthcoming.
+London: T&T Clark, 2022.

 “Methods for the Reconstruction of Large Literary (Sc)rolls from Fragmentary Remains.”
-In Research Approaches in Hebrew Bible Manuscript Studies.
-Edited by Élodie Attia-Kay and Antony Perrot.
-Textual History of the Bible Supplement.
-Leiden: Brill, forthcoming.
+Pages 110–141 in The Hebrew Bible Manuscripts: A Millenium.
+Edited by Élodie Attia and Antony Perrot.
+Textual History of the Bible Supplements 6.
+Leiden: Brill, 2022.

 “Multilinear Genealogical Networks: Expanding the Scope of Textual History.”
 Pages 181–198 in From Scribal Error to Rewriting: How Ancient Texts Could and Could Not Be Changed.
 Edited by Anneli Aejmelaeus, Drew Longacre, and Natia Mirotadze.
 De Septuaginta Investigationes 12.
 Göttingen: Vandenhoeck & Ruprecht, 2020.